Select any filter and click on Apply to see results

 LEAP also suggests high-impact educational practices, which have been shown to result in deep learning gains.
 Several of these practices are well-established civic learning pedagogies such as service learning and community-based learning.
 In addition, LEAP encourages practitioners to examine students’ work to gauge how well they have developed the capacities the ELOs represent.
 LEAP provides a set of sixteen Valid Assessment of Learning in Undergraduate Education (VALUE) rubrics to assist in this assessment, including one specifically on civic engagement (see https://www.aacu.org/civic-engagement-value-rubric).
 Practitioners can also use the Civic Engagement VALUE Rubric in faculty development efforts to ensure that pedagogy and assignments align with the specific elements that make up the civic engagement learning outcome.

 Those wishing to establish civic learning and engagement as a signature element of their institution or system’s educational culture are encouraged to revisit the LEAP framework.
 To help campuses make successful transitions to LEAP and to leverage VALUE’s opportunities, AAC&U offers a range of conferences, institutes, publications, and webinars, many available virtually at https://www.aacu.org.

-C. Edward Watson is Chief Information Officer and Associate Vice President for Quality, Pedagogy, and LEAP Initiatives in the Office of Quality, Curriculum, and Assessment at the Association of American Colleges and Universities.
+C. Edward Watson is Chief Information Officer and Associate Vice President for Quality, Pedagogy, and States Initiatives in the Office of Quality, Curriculum, and Assessment at the Association of American Colleges and Universities.